0xAdiyat/0xAdiyat/README.md

 </h3>
 	      	      <p>🎥 <a href="https://youtube.com/shorts/NhkkWebUV38">Watch Demo Video</a></p>
         <p>A Flutter-based crypto wallet UI Kit with cool looking Tri-Circular Wheel Navbar</p>
-	<b>You might love it fr bcz of its unique animation and design.
+	<b>You might love it bcz of its unique animation and design.
-Currently it has two screens which are:</b>
+Currently, it has two screens which are:</b>

 * Exchange Screen
 * Deposit Screen